electronstudio/raylib-python-cffi/README.md

     pip3 install raylib

-If you're using **Linux** a different version of Python, or maybe a different version of Windows/Mac with incompatible libraries then you can either use the dynamic binding only or else you will have to build from source using Raylib 2.5, e.g.
+If you're using **Linux**, or a different version of Python, or maybe Windows/Mac with incompatible libraries then you can either *use the dynamic binding only* or else you will have to build from source.
+Download, compile and install Raylib 2.5 then

     cd raylib/static
     python3 build_linux.py